 In 2014, BakBasel and Global Footprint Network were invited by the Swiss government to explore The Significance of Global Resource Availability to Swiss Competitiveness, which was presented in a report of the same name and is available in English (3 MB), German (3 MB) and French (3 MB).
-It was the focus of the Swiss Sustainable Development Dialogues in 2014 (with all the presentations available in French or German).
+It was the focus of the Swiss Sustainable Development Dialogues in 2014 (with presentations available in French and German).

 To advance this conversation, Global Footprint Network invited Switzerland with a proposal “Watch Out, dear Switzerland” that outlines how Switzerland could tackle its growing resource fragility.

 “I strongly commend Global Footprint Network for advancing such a comprehensive resource accounting system.
 This tool is critical for building a sustainable and prosperous future”

 MAYA GRAF, former President and current member of the National Council of Switzerland

 achtung-schweiz.org: Global Footprint Network’s proposal for a resource secure Switzerland

 How Switzerland made history with green economy vote.
 Global Footprint Network Blog Post (2016)

 Switzerland’s ecological footprint, Swiss Federal Statistical Office, 2020

 Switzerland’s ecological footprint: A contribution to the sustainability debate, Federal Office for Spatial Development / Swiss Agency for Development and Cooperation / Federal Statistical Office / Federal Office for the Environment, 2006